Five areas you can tackle in construction

 No one knows your needs better than you do, but anyone you trust to run part of your supply chain should be able to help predict changes in inventory availability and usage fluctuations.
 To dig into this idea, ask yourself these questions.

 That last point can’t be overstated.
 It simply cannot be a one-sided approach.
 Those will not last very long.
 In the end, resiliency can come from a strong relationship between you and your supplier because you each know what the other is capable of handling.

 This one sounds simple because it is.
 Jobsite solutions should make work on a jobsite smoother, quicker, and better in general.

-Both PODs and vending machines offer ways to control and maintain inventory supply levels at the point of use, but the POD has to be the top example.
+Both FASTPODs and vending machines offer ways to control and maintain inventory supply levels at the point of use, but the FASTPOD has to be the top example.
 It houses inventory in a safe, controlled environment right where your team is working.